github-education-resources/GitHubGraduation-2021/_data/anarghya-das/anarghya-das.md

 ---
 name: Anarghya Das
 institution: University at Buffalo 🚩
-quote: We have the power to change the world having not given up this entire year, the class of 2021 has finally earned to celebrate this wonderful achievement!
+quote: I wish all the people graduating this year good luck and lots of success! 🥳
 github_user: anarghya-das
 ---